previtus/PeriscopeAI_StartHack/README.md

 And a c22611891d0826bbf656a367874489c0dad95777 commit of im2txt from tensorflow models

+## instructions:

-Start with:
+Start server:

 FLASK_APP=server_runner.py flask run

-Useful application for exposing your port to the outside world - ngrok (run with ./ngrok http 5000 by default).
+- for experiments outside of localhost - useful application for exposing your port to the outside world - ngrok :

+./ngrok http 5000

+Run python client:

+python client_python.py

+or use the app which also connects to the same server

 ## installed: